• Skip to main content

 May 18, 2018 by Pure Indian Foods 5 Comments

 If you love ghee, you have smart taste buds!
-Not only is ghee delicious and nutritious, but that fragrant buttery oil also holds an exalted place in Ayurveda (the traditional medicine of India).
-Ghee has amazing benefits as a stand-alone, and its healthful qualities are amplified when prepared with herbs such as Brahmi, Ashwagandha, Shatavari, and Arjuna.
+It’s not only delicious and nutritious; it’s an awesome, fragrant, buttery oil that happens to hold an exalted place in Ayurveda, India’s ancient medical system.
+Ghee has beautiful benefits just as it is, but those benefits are even more amplified when prepared with herbs such as Brahmi, Ashwagandha, Shatavari, Arjuna, and classical blends like Triphala.

-Here are a few great reasons to use ghee as a vehicle for taking herbs:
+Here are a few reasons ghee has been used as a medium for herbal preparations in Ayurveda:

 REFERENCES